This policy was last updated on 12/01/2023.

 We use the information we get from the providers to determine the most useful information you are looking for, and to improve and optimise this website.

 We do not share information on your web behaviour with any 3rd party providers without your explicit consent.
 Consent is provided by clicking the appropriate button on the web banner that appears on your first visit to the website.
-You can update or withdraw your consent by visiting our Privacy Preference Centre.
+You can click on the “Manage cookies/Do not sell my data” link in the footer of the page.
 The legal basis for this processing is Art.
 6 sec.
 1 sent.
 1 lit. a GDPR and represents you consent to accepting 3rd party targeting cookies.

 Depending on the provider the information generated about your use of the website may be transferred to and processed in third countries, e.g. the United States.
 For further information about the potential risks of a cross border data transfer please refer to section XI.
 The tools collect only the IP address assigned to you on the date you visit this site, rather than your name or any other identifying information.
 The provider will use this information in order to evaluate your use of the website, to compile reports on website activities and to provide other services relating to website and internet use to us.